partach/switch_port_card_pro/README.md

 ```

 ## If auto port detection does not work
-SNMP implementations very a lot sadly.
+SNMP implementations vary a lot sadly.
 I will try to update with specific examples shared.
-Per **default**, if the auto port detection does not work the configuration will show **8 ports**.
+Per **default**, if the auto port detection does not work, the configuration will show **8 ports**.
-See picture below how to set it to the desired amount via the port selection drop down selection list (if auto detect fails).
+See picture below how to set the number of ports to the desired amount via the port selection drop down selection list (if auto detect fails).
 <p align="center">
   <img src="https://github.com/partach/switch_port_card_pro/blob/main/config%20setting.png" width="600"/>
   <br>